 The first step is to have seventeen fourth grade students draw and write a description based on the question, “Where does the sun go at night?”
 The data will illuminate how many students understood through their drawings and descriptions about the day and night cycle.
 The data from this will have a graph to show the results as well as their written responses.

-The next step in this action research project is to interview one girl and one boy from this fourth grade class about their misconceptions pretending to the sun’s location at night.
+The next step in this action research project is to interview one girl and one boy from this fourth grade class about their misconceptions pertaining to the sun’s location at night.
 Another question during the interviewing process will be to ask for the students where does the sun go during the day?
 These interviews will be recorded, transcribed, and coded for patterns of misconceptions.

 Analyzing Fourth Grade Responses to the Day and Night Cycle 5